 The Authority provides continuous services to its customers.
-Except for residents of Upper Chichester Township, Middletown Township and Upper Providence Township, billings are provided to customers on a yearly basis for the yearly calendar period immediately preceding the date of the bill.
-Discounts are applied to payments made within thirty (30) days of the invoice date.
+Except for residents of Upper Chichester Township, Middletown Township and Upper Providence Township, billings are provided to customers on a quarterly basis for the quarterly calendar period immediately preceding the date of the bill.